Paulette Steeves: Education and career

 Steeves is Cree-Métis and was born in Whitehorse, Yukon.
 She spent her formative years in Lillooet, British Columbia, Canada.
 Steeves holds an BA in Anthropology degree from the University of Arkansas at Fayetteville.
 She holds a Master in Anthropology from the State University of New York at Binghamton (SUNY), Her masters thesis was titled "Archaeology, CRM, Academia, and Ethics, and, Akimel O'odham, Type 2 Diabetes: Links to Traditional Food Loss."

 In 2008 she was awarded the Clifford D. Clark fellowship to attend graduate studies and earned her PhD in 2015 from Binghamton.
 Steeves dissertation "Decolonising Indigenous Histories: Pleistocene Archeology Sites of the Western hemisphere" was the first thesis using Indigenous method and theory in Anthropology within the United States.
 Throughout her graduate studies Steeves taught at Fort Peck Community College and Selkirk College.

 Following completion of her PhD, Steeves was hired as the interim director of the University of Massachusetts Amherst's Native American Studies Program.
-She then taught at Mount Allison University as an Assistant Professor in the Anthropology and Indigenous Studies program.
+She then taught at Mount Allison University as an Assistant Professor in the Anthropology program.

 In 2019 Steeves was hired by Algoma University and appointed as a Tier II Canada Research Chair in Healing and Reconciliation.

 She is a member of the Editorial Board for American Antiquity.